protontypes/open-sustainable-technology/README.md

 - [rsofun](https://github.com/geco-bern/rsofun) - R framework for site-scale simulations of ecosystem processes.
 - [BioCro](https://github.com/biocro/biocro) - A model that predicts plant growth over time given crop-specific parameters and environmental data as input.
 - [OpenSimRoot](https://gitlab.com/rootmodels/OpenSimRoot) - Source code for simulating root architecture, nutrient and water uptake and more.
+- [Germinate](https://github.com/germinateplatform/germinate-vue) - An open source plant database infrastructure and application programming platform on which complex data from genetic resource collections can be stored, queried and visualized.

 ### Species Distribution Modeling
 - [enmSdmX](https://github.com/adamlilith/enmSdmX) - A set of tools in R for implementing species distribution models and ecological niche models.